danielna/danielna.github.com/_posts/2013-04-02-hoop-dreams.md

 ---
 layout: hoop-dreams
 title: Hoop Dreams
-subtitle: Leave it all out on the court.
+subtitle: Leaving it all out on the court.
 tags: experimental
 ---